 - Automated bill payments

-Clearly, the numbers don’t work in your favor.
-But you can opt out of this coverage even if you already have it.
+Thankfully, you can opt out of this coverage even if you already have it.
+Just follow this process:

 If you find you don’t have this coverage, you’re already all set and don’t need to do anything else.
-It’s only if you have overdraft protection in place and decide you don’t want it that you need to take action.
+It’s only if you have overdraft protection in place and decide you don’t want it that you need to take the following action:

-If you log into your bank account online to figure out if you have overdraft protection, you may see something like this:
+When you log in to your bank account online to figure out if you have overdraft protection, you may see something like this:

-This screenshot from the Wells Fargo overdraft protection page shows that the bank makes it easy to remove from your account.
-We’ve highlighted the removal option in the green boxes at the bottom of the page.
+This screenshot from Wells Fargo’s website shows that the bank makes it easy to remove overdraft protection from your account.
+Take a look at the green box highlighted at the bottom of the page.

 But even if you talk to a bank representative over the phone or visit a branch, the key is to let them know that you want to opt out.

+Another way to make sure you don’t overdraw your account is to get a budget going.
 Our free budget worksheet is built on the CLARK Method.
-It offers five steps to better budgeting that’s as easy as C-L-A-R-K:
+It offers five steps to better budgeting that are as easy as C-L-A-R-K:

 - Calculate your income